Jasmithikarri/AI-ML-Engineering/Machine Learning/supervised_learning.md

 ---

-# 3. Regression
+# 2. Regression

-Regression is used when the output is a **continuous numerical value**.
+Regression is used when the output is a continuous numerical value.

 ### Examples